xavi-/node-properties-parser/README.md

 	- `addHeadComment`: Added a comment to the head of the file.
 	- `toString`: Returns the string representation of this properties editor object.
 This string will be written to a file if `save` is called.

-## Getting node-properties-parser
+## Getting properties-parser

-The easiest way to get node-properties-parser is with [npm](http://npmjs.org/):
+The easiest way to get node-properties-parser is with [npm](https://www.npmjs.com/package/properties-parser):

 	npm install properties-parser